 Damp can also be caused by rainwater leaking in through cracks in the brickwork.
 This penetrating damp (as opposed to rising damp, which can be much harder to treat), rendering your external walls can be a great fix – as long as you dry the wall out first.
 Like the external wall insulation mentioned above, rendering isn’t cheap – but the render will form a protective waterproof barrier on the external walls, repelling water and preventing water ingress in future.
 It can also really smarten up your property.

-Thinking about having your property rendered?
+Thinking about having your property rendered or heating system updated?
 We have scoured the country for the best tradespeople, so that we can make sure we only recommend those we really trust.
-You can find one of these tradespeople on our easy to use local installer map.